They seized 50.676 Bitcoins stolen from Silk Road

-Damian Williams, United States Attorney for the Southern District of New York, and Tyler Hatcher, Special Agent in Charge of the Internal Revenue Service, Criminal Investigation, Los Angeles Field Office (“IRS-CI”), announced today that James Zhong pleaded guilty to committing online fraud in September 2012 when he illegally obtained over 50.000 Bitcoins from the Silk Road drug market.
+Damian Williams, United States Attorney for the Southern District of New York, and Tyler Hatcher, Special Agent in Charge of the Internal Revenue Service, Criminal Investigation, in Los Angeles Field Office (“IRS-CI”), announced today that James Zhong pleaded guilty to committing online scams in September 2012, when he illegally obtained over 50.000 Bitcoins from the Silk Road drug market.

 Zhong pleaded guilty on Friday, November 4, 2022, before United States District Judge Paul G. Gardephe.